-Using this storing technique, the vacuum seal will not be kept under pressure and will live a long and happy life.
+Using this storage technique, the vacuum seal will not be kept under pressure and will live a long and happy life.
 I suggest keeping all the AeroPress parts close to each other not to risk losing one of them.

 It is always nice to know some great cleaning ways to get that shiny coffee brewer you once bought.
 I know that most coffee brewers have a limited lifespan, but cleaning them the right way might extend it by a few months or even years.

 I suggest you start cleaning your AeroPress using a little soap before moving on to the next cleaning steps.
 Remember: a clean coffee brewer makes your coffee taste better!